coil-kt/coil/docs/getting_started.md

 * `io.coil-kt:coil-base`: The base artifact, which **does not** include the `Coil` singleton.
 Prefer this artifact if you want to use dependency injection to inject your [ImageLoader](image_loaders.md) instance(s).
 * `io.coil-kt:coil-gif`: Includes a set of [decoders](../api/coil-base/coil.decode/-decoder) to support decoding GIFs.
 See [GIFs](gifs.md) for more details.
 * `io.coil-kt:coil-svg`: Includes a [decoder](../api/coil-base/coil.decode/-decoder) to support decoding SVGs.
 See [SVGs](svgs.md) for more details.
-* `io.coil-kt:coil-video`: Includes a [decoder](../api/coil-base/coil.decode/-decoder) to support decoding frames from [any of Android's supported video formats](https://developer.android.com/guide/topics/media/media-formats#video-codecs).
+* `io.coil-kt:coil-video`: Includes two [fetchers](../api/coil-base/coil.fetch/-fetcher) to support fetching and decoding frames from [any of Android's supported video formats](https://developer.android.com/guide/topics/media/media-formats#video-codecs).
 See [videos](videos.md) for more details.

 If you need [transformations](transformations.md) that aren't part of the base Coil artifacts, check out the 3rd-party `coil-transformations` artifact hosted [here](https://github.com/Commit451/coil-transformations).